Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Introduction

-We address the mentioned weaknesses of random exploration by introducing a directional controller that is able to guide a policy in a meaningful exploratory direction.
-Specifically, we propose to use an ensemble of Q-function approximations trained to predict Monte Carlo Q-values as such a controller.
-By optimizing multiple independent predictions and using the action gradient from calculated variance we are able to obtain an uncertainty estimate for a given state.
-Based on this gradient we provide an exploratory action correction towards the most unexplored environment regions.
+We address the mentioned weaknesses of random exploration by by introducing a differentiable module capable of guiding a policy in a purposeful exploratory direction.
+Specifically, we advocate using an ensemble of Q-function approximations trained to predict Monte Carlo Q-values as this controller.
+Through optimizing multiple independent predictions and utilizing the action gradient derived from calculated variance, we can obtain an uncertainty estimate for a given state.
+Using this gradient, we introduce an exploratory action correction aimed at exploring the least traversed regions of the environment.

-The contribution of this paper is twofold.
-First, we present a method for a guided exploration that can substitute Gaussian noise and be incorporated into any off-policy deterministic algorithm.
-We show that the proposed exploration improves over other exploration methods on a set of continuous control tasks.
-Second, we present a novel algorithm that exploits the proposed uncertainty-based directional controller for both actor and critic parts of model architecture.
-The proposed method demonstrates superior results compared with modern reinforcement learning algorithms on a set of tasks from DMControl suite.
+This paper makes a twofold contribution.
+Firstly, we introduce a guided exploration method that can replace Gaussian noise and seamlessly integrate into any off-policy deterministic algorithm.
+We demonstrate that our proposed exploration outperforms other exploration methods across a range of continuous control tasks.
+Secondly, we introduce a novel algorithm that leverages the proposed uncertainty-based module for both the actor and critic components of the model architecture.
+Our proposed method demonstrates superior results when compared to contemporary reinforcement learning algorithms on a set of tasks from the DMControl suite \citep{tassa2018deepmind}.

 Following the guidelines of reproducibility of reinforcement learning algorithms \citep{henderson2018deep} we report the results on a large number of seeds and release the source code alongside raw data of learning curves \footnote{ Code is available at \url{https://github.com/schatty/MOCCO} }.